 4. Have your new space examined

-Much like the dust from your attic, other elements in a building can cause illness, which can lead to something known as Sick Building Syndrome.
+Much like dust from your attic, other elements in a building can cause illnesses, which can lead to something known as Sick Building Syndrome.
 Sick Building Syndrome refers to poorly maintained structures that expose occupants to various irritants and toxins.

-Chemicals, asbestos, radon and mold all pose risks to occupants of old buildings.
+Chemicals, asbestos, radon, water damage and mold all pose risks to occupants of old buildings.
 Those risk factors increase every time you move.
 Each jostle could create a leak, cause a pipe to break or reveal a mold pocket.
-Symptoms of sick building syndrome include throat irritation, dizziness, fatigue, headaches and nausea.
+Symptoms of Sick Building Syndrome include throat irritation, dizziness, fatigue, headaches and nausea.

 - Get your new living space appraised and inspected before making a purchase